IceHe/lib/snips/message-queues/kafka.md

     - This is likely why quorum algorithms more commonly appear for shared cluster configuration such as ZooKeeper but are less common for primary data storage.
     - For example in HDFS the namenode's high-availability feature is built on a [majority-vote-based journal](http://blog.cloudera.com/blog/2012/10/quorum-based-journaling-in-cdh4-1), but this more expensive approach is not used for the data itself.
 - Kafka takes a slightly different approach to choosing its quorum set.
-    - Instead of majority vote, Kafka dynamically maintains a set of in-sync replicas (ISR) that are caught-up to the leader.
+    - **Instead of majority vote, Kafka dynamically maintains a set of <u>in-sync replicas (ISR)</u> that are caught-up to the leader.**
-    - Only members of this set are eligible for election as leader.
+    - Only members of this set are eligible _( 有资格当选的 )_ for election as leader.
     - A write to a Kafka partition is not considered committed until all in-sync replicas have received the write.
-    - This ISR set is persisted to ZooKeeper whenever it changes.
+    - This **ISR set is persisted to ZooKeeper whenever it changes.**
     - Because of this, any replica in the ISR is eligible to be elected leader.
     - This is an important factor for Kafka's usage model where there are many partitions and ensuring leadership balance is important.
     - With this ISR model and f+1 replicas, a Kafka topic can tolerate f failures without losing committed messages.
 - For most use cases we hope to handle, we think this tradeoff is a reasonable one.
-    - In practice, to tolerate f failures, both the majority vote and the ISR approach will wait for the same number of replicas to acknowledge before committing a message (e.g. to survive one failure a majority quorum needs three replicas and one acknowledgement and the ISR approach requires two replicas and one acknowledgement).
+    - In practice, to tolerate f failures, both the majority vote and the ISR approach will wait for the same number of replicas to acknowledge before committing a message _(e.g. to survive one failure a majority quorum needs three replicas and one acknowledgement and the ISR approach requires two replicas and one acknowledgement)_ .
     - The ability to commit without the slowest servers is an advantage of the majority vote approach.
-    - However, we think it is ameliorated by allowing the client to choose whether they block on the message commit or not, and the additional throughput and disk space due to the lower required replication factor is worth it.
+    - However, we think it is ameliorated _( 使改善 )_ by allowing the client to choose whether they block on the message commit or not, and the additional throughput and disk space due to the lower required replication factor is worth it.
-- Another important design distinction is that Kafka does not require that crashed nodes recover with all their data intact.
+- Another important design distinction is that Kafka does not require that crashed nodes recover with all their data intact _( 完整的 )_ .
     - It is not uncommon for replication algorithms in this space to depend on the existence of "stable storage" that cannot be lost in any failure-recovery scenario without potential consistency violations.
     - There are two primary problems with this assumption.
         - First, disk errors are the most common problem we observe in real operation of persistent data systems and they often do not leave data intact.
-    - Secondly, even if this were not a problem, we do not want to require the use of fsync on every write for our consistency guarantees as this can reduce performance by two to three orders of magnitude.
+        - Secondly, even if this were not a problem, we do **not want to require the use of fsync on every write for our consistency guarantees as this can reduce performance by two to three orders of magnitude.**
     - Our protocol for allowing a replica to rejoin the ISR ensures that before rejoining, it must fully re-sync again even if it lost unflushed data in its crash.

 #### Unclean leader election: What if they all die?